Welcome to Web Help

 Add content and photos

-For staff and faculty sites on WordPress, Lisa Montagne, Manager of Educational Technology and Distance Education can provide support on how to use WordPress.
+For staff and faculty sites on WordPress, Darnell Kemp, Distance Education Director can provide support on how to use WordPress.

 Read the documentation to use the Fullerton College WordPress theme.